TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/introduction.md

 ---
 title: "Introduction"

-order: 0
+type: "Introduction"
+index: 1
 ---

-## Background introduction

 This campaign takes place in the region of Ternia in the areas surrounding the City of Renaura.
-Ternia exists somewhere the forgotten realms.

 ### Elidyr and the Olinarelidyr